abusufiyanbelif/bmsssolapur-v2/docs/WORKFLOWS.md

 1.  **Creation**:
     *   **By Beneficiary**: A logged-in beneficiary navigates to `/request-help` and fills out a form detailing their need.
-    *   **By Admin**: An admin navigates to `/admin/leads/add`, selects or creates a beneficiary, and fills out the lead details, potentially using AI to scan documents and pre-fill the form.
+    *   **By Admin**: An admin navigates to `/admin/leads/add`.
+They can link an existing beneficiary or create a new one directly within the form.
+They fill out the lead details, with the option to use AI to scan documents and pre-fill the form.

 2.  **Initial Status**:
     *   Upon creation, the lead's `caseVerification` status is set to **"Pending"**.